What is Capital Reserve?

 The capital reserve is the reserve which is created out of the profits of the company generated from its non-operating activities during a period of time and is retained for the purpose of financing the long term project of the company or write off its capital expenses in future.

-Definition & Meaning – Capital reserve is an account on the balance sheet to prepare the company for any unforeseen events like inflation, instability, need to expand the business, or to get into a new and urgent project.
+A capital reserve is an account on the balance sheet to prepare the company for any unforeseen events like inflation, instability, need to expand the business, or to get into a new and urgent project.

-As an example, we can talk about profit on the sale of fixed assets, profit on a sale of shares etc.
+As an example, we can talk about profit on the sale of fixed assets, profit on a sale of shares, etc.

 - It works in quite a different way.
 When a company sells off its assets and makes a profit, a company can transfer the amount to capital reserve.